vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 - `helpers` - everything else that is meant to support modules behavior
 - `index.js` - entry point for the module.
 Should export VueStorefrontModule.
 It's also a good palce to instantiate cache storage.

+# Module registration

+All modules including the core ones are registered in `theme/modules.ts` file.
+Thanks to this approach you can easly modify any of core modules object before registration (read more [here](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/api-modules/about-modules.md#extending-module-from-theme-before-registration)).

+All VS modules from `registerModules` will be registered during shop initialisation.

 -----------------------------------

 # General rules and good practices